faouzzz/devise_ldap_authenticatable/README.md

 * ad\_update\_user\_memberships _(default: true)_ _[unimplemented]_
   * If true, devise will allow the memberships for groups and users to be updated.
 It will also update the memberships when a user logs in.

+* ad\_caching _(default: true)_
+  * If true, this will instruct the plugin to use the active_directory caching feature.
+This greatly speeds up queries that are using the distinguishedname such as querying for group and user memberships.

 References